lkdreiling/Irrigation-Dashboard/README.md

 # 🌱 Irrigation Dashboard

-Irrigation Master Pro is a localized Evapotranspiration (ET) dashboard that helps you manage lawn and garden watering with precision.
+Irrigation Dashboard is a localized Evapotranspiration (ET) dashboard that helps you manage lawn and garden watering with precision.
 By pulling real-time weather data and calculating soil moisture depletion, it tells you exactly **when** to water and **how much** to apply.

 ## 🚀 Quick Start (Windows)